Updated: 11.02.2026

 Generally, cryptocurrency business is currently not a part of the financial market within the meaning of Polish law, so basically it is not a subject to a specific, financial supervision.
 The authority that maintains the registry of virtual currencies has the ability to inspect the activities of VASPs for the company’s compliance with the conditions for registration.

-Yes, if the entrepreneur conducts a business activity in the field of virtual currency he shall perform a several specific post-registration obligations established in Polish law, in particular it shall: identify and assess the money laundering and terrorist financing risks relating to its activities and perform the financial security measures especially.
+Yes, if the entrepreneur conducts a business activity in the field of virtual currency he shall perform several specific obligations established in Polish law, in particular it shall: identify and assess the money laundering and terrorist financing risks relating to its activities and perform the financial security measures especially.

 Yes, the outsourcing is acceptable, however, it can concern only the services related to the financial security measures.
 It should be also remembered that entrusting these services to the third parties does not absolve the entrepreneur from his liability.